Hexaware and CyberSolve unite to shape the next wave of digital trust and intelligent security. Learn More

 Leading data platforms such as Snowflake Data Cloud, Microsoft Fabric, and Databricks demonstrate how the adoption of platformization can significantly improve enterprise data management.

-• Snowflake Data Cloud – Effortless data and AI management for your applications
+1. Snowflake Data Cloud – Effortless Data and AI Management for Your Applications

-• Platforms for data & AI scalability and performance: The unified platforms available deliver exceptional features to scale, letting enterprises handle extensive data volumes with ease.
-As platforms expand, we see the focus shift on the collaboration between data, apps, and AI, bridging a gap to scale faster.
+• Data and AI scalability and performance: The Snowflake Data Cloud delivers exceptional features to scale, empowering enterprises to handle extensive data volumes with ease.
+As Snowflake continues to expand its platform capabilities, it is increasingly focusing on enhancing collaboration between data, apps, and AI, positioning itself as a central hub for integrated data solutions.

-• Expansive data sharing and collaboration: You can now organize easy and secure data sharing across various business units and external partners.
-This ease of collaboration not only improves decisions but also sparks innovation, as teams integrate insights from multiple sources into their workflows.
+• Seamless data sharing and collaboration: Snowflake facilitates easy and secure data sharing across various business units and external partners.
+This ease of collaboration not only improves decision-making but also sparks innovation, as teams can seamlessly integrate insights from multiple sources into their workflows.

-• AI Plugins Friendly platform: Latest AI-first platforms support a wide range of AI plugins and tools, so data scientists and developers can quickly build, test, and deploy models without any headaches.
-It’s a space where teams can continuously adapt to new AI features for data automation and AI analytics.
+• AI plugin-friendly platform: Databricks is built to work seamlessly with a wide range of AI plugins and tools, so data scientists and developers can quickly build, test, and deploy models without any headaches.
+It’s a space where teams can continuously adapt to new AI features.

 Benefits of Enterprise Data Management